markh2024/NTPClient/README.md

 The NTP (Network Time Protocol) is a protocol designed to synchronize the clocks of computers over a network.
 The ntp_packet structure you provided represents the format of the message exchanged between an NTP client and server.
 Here's a breakdown of how the  structure works and an overview of the NTP protocol.

+All files  are there   for you

+This is pre compiled for Linux at present

+If you need to recompile the  delete the CMakeCache.txt in the  build directory or delete the build directory

+After downloading do the  follwing assuming you have latest CMake installed

+Change directory to  wher you downloaded files

+Then   create a directory named  build

+Cd into build folder

+Next  issue  cmake ..

+This will create all cmake files required and make file

+Finally  run  make

+There after the exectutable  will be in the build directory

+Enjoy

+Explanation of how this works is here for you

 Field Descriptions